 The COVID-19 pandemic is impacting both the Philippine and global economy and markets, and accordingly impacting the Fund's net asset value (NAV) and NAV per unit.
 The Fund Manager is taking necessary actions to mitigate the potential impact.
-While the Fund cannot specifically quantify the potential direct or indirect effects of the COVID-19 pandemic, it is still expected to continue on a going concern basis for the foreseeable future.
+While the Fund cannot quantify the potential direct or indirect effects of the COVID-19 pandemic, the Fund is expected to continue on a going concern basis for the foreseeable future.